Gem-Sin/Instacart-Grocery-Basket-Analysis/README.md

 ● 03 Scripts: Python code written in Jupyter Notebook

-● 04 Analysis: Contains Reports and Test Files, both empty.
+● 04 Analysis: Contains Reports and Test Files, both empty, removed when uploaded.
 Contains Visualisations folder which includes the visualisations used for exploratory analysis and explaining insights.

 ● 05 Sent to Client: Contains final Excel report